 Video consumption is one of the defining features of the modern internet.
 With platforms such as YouTube continuing to dominate the landscape alongside the rise of new contenders such as TikTok, people are flocking to video and video platforms as a way to both distribute and receive the information they need.

 Adding an interactive element to your video materials can be extremely simple or complex, depending on the amount of time and resources you have at your disposal.
-One common strategy that is often employed by independent content creators on websites such as YouTube is adding related content cards that appear in specific portions of the video in order to direct the viewer to a website or other video clip at their leisure.
+One common strategy that independent content creators often employ on websites such as YouTube is adding related content cards that appear in specific portions of the video in order to direct the viewer to a website or other video clip at their leisure.

 For example, HubSpot’s Inbound Marketing Assessment collects the prospect’s name, data, and company type before sending them their assessment.
-The assessment itself is directly tied to HubSpot’s business offerings — inbound marketing automation services — that deliver tangible value to the user while simultaneously pitching their services.
+The assessment is directly tied to HubSpot’s business offerings — inbound marketing automation services — that deliver tangible value to the user while pitching their services simultaneously.
 It does not only help collect leads but also integrates easily with a Customer Relationship Management (CRM) tool that translates interactive content into actual sales.

 Interactive calculators occupy a similar space to quizzes and assessments but have one key advantage.
 They’re extremely easy to use and require less time to deliver value to your prospect.